 On July 4, 1851, the future Methodist Bishop William Wightman came to a beautiful site on a high ridge overlooking the tiny courthouse village of Spartanburg, South Carolina.
 As more than 4,000 people looked on, he made the keynote address while local Masons laid the cornerstone for Wofford College.
-A distinguished professor and journalist as well as a clergyman, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
-Instead, he argued, “It is impossible to conceive of greater benefits— to the individual or to society— than those embraced in the gift of a liberal education, combining moral principle ... with the enlightened and cultivated understanding which is the product of thorough scholarship.”
+A distinguished professor, journalist, and clergyman, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
+Instead, he argued, “It is impossible to conceive of greater benefits — to the individual or to society — than those embraced in the gift of a liberal education, combining moral principle ... with the enlightened and cultivated understanding which is the product of thorough scholarship.”

 In the autumn of 1854, three faculty members and seven students took up their work.
 Admission was selective.
 Prospective students were tested on their knowledge of English, arithmetic, algebra and geography.
 They were also expected to demonstrate a knowledge of Latin and Greek classics, including Cicero, Caesar, the Aeneid, and Xenophon’s Anabasis.
 The first Wofford degree was awarded in 1856 to Samuel Dibble, a future United States Congressman.